andromidasj/star-wars-api/README.md

 0. Start the server using the instructions above.
 1. Open your favorite CURL client (I'm currently using HTTPie) and make a `GET` request to `http://localhost:3000/api/people`.
-   - See a list of all the people from the SWAPI API, with Luke Skywalker as the first result.
+   - See a list of all the people from the first page of the SWAPI API, with Luke Skywalker as the first result.
 2. Make a `GET` request to `http://localhost:3000/api/people/1`.
    - See the details of Luke Skywalker from the SWAPI API.
 3. Make a `DELETE` request to `http://localhost:3000/api/people/1/delete`.